High — Time to Get Support

 What is the difference between severe anxiety and a panic disorder?

 They overlap and often co-occur.
-Generalised anxiety disorder is chronic, day-to-day worry about many things.
-Panic disorder involves discrete attacks of intense fear with physical symptoms—racing heart, breathlessness, dizziness, dread of dying—usually peaking within minutes.
-The GAD-7 captures both, but a clinician will differentiate them and may add the PHQ-9 for depression and a panic-specific tool to clarify the picture.
+Chronic, day-to-day worry about many things is one pattern.
+Panic attacks—discrete episodes of intense fear with physical symptoms like racing heart, breathlessness, dizziness, dread of dying, usually peaking within minutes—are a different pattern.
+This check-in can pick up either, but a clinician will differentiate them and may add a mood check and a panic-specific tool to clarify the picture.

 Famous-person type assignments are estimates based on public writing and behaviour, not validated test results.
 Results Library content is educational, not a clinical assessment.